hizbiz/cloud-init-for-K3D/README.md

 ```
 * We have added [KEDA](https://keda.sh/)'s repository.

-## play with the newly created environment.
+## Play with the newly created environment.
 Refer to [this page](https://github.com/hizbiz/k3d-keda-rabbitmq-pika-example/wiki/Setup-K3D-kubernetes-develop-environment-manully#6-verify-the-environment) on how to verify the newly created VM.

 ### Create a K3D kubernetes develop/test cluster